SoftwareAG/c8y-releasenotes/content/release-10-9-0/announcements-10-9-0.md

 Where previously Apama Analytics Builder and Apama EPL Apps were separate applications, these have now been combined into a single Streaming Analytics application available from the Cumulocity IoT application switcher.

 The Streaming Analytics application provides mechanisms to control visibility of the Analytics Builder and EPL Apps pages.
-If the old Apama Analytics Builder or Apama EPL Apps applications had been assigned to specific groups or users, a tenant will need to configure role-based access and assign roles to control the visibility of the corresponding pages within the Streaming Analytics application.
+If the old Apama Analytics Builder or Apama EPL Apps applications had been assigned to specific groups or users, a tenant must configure role-based access and assign roles to control the visibility of the corresponding pages within the Streaming Analytics application.
 See [Controlling access to the Streaming Analytics application](https://cumulocity.com/guides/10.9.0/apama/advanced/#control-access) for more information.
 This migration is a one-time step that must be performed manually.